-Residence (42 USC 602(a)(1)(B)(i)) Indicate whether the State intends to treat families moving into the State from another State differently than other families under the program, and if so, how the State intends to treat such families under the program.
+i.
+Residence (42 U.S.C.
+602(a)(1)(B)(i)) Indicate whether the State intends to treat families moving into the State from another State differently than other families under the program, and if so, how the State intends to treat such families under the program.

-Wisconsin does not treat families moving into the state from another state differently from other families under the program, however it does verify the amount of time in the TANF program in the other state to assure compliance with the sixty (60) month time limit on receipt of TANF.
+Wisconsin does not treat families moving into the state from another state differently from other families under the program; however, it does verify the amount of time in the TANF program in the other state to assure compliance with the lifetime time limit on receipt of TANF.

 ii.
-Citizens and Non-citizens (42 USC 602(a)(1)(B)(ii)) Indicate whether the State intends to provide assistance under the program to individuals who are not citizens of the United States, and if so, include an overview of such assistance.
+Citizens and Non-citizens (42 U.S.C.
+602(a)(1)(B)(ii)) Indicate whether the State intends to provide assistance under the program to individuals who are not citizens of the United States, and if so, include an overview of such assistance.